 It takes approximately two to 16 weeks to complete the process of company formation in Latin America once you have all of the required documents.
 Here are the common steps you will need to follow:

-- Register the company.
+- Step 1: Register the Company Name

 Important Note: If the company has foreign shareholders, then a Power of Attorney (POA), apostille process, and translation of documents may be required.

 Registering the company is usually done with the local chamber of commerce or with the ministry of work or equivalent.
 This is how you will be visible in the eyes of the law – so that people know you are legitimate operator in good standing.
 It also commits you to follow all relevant local laws.
+This step often involves a verification process to ensure the name is not already in use by another registered entity in the country.

 Drafting the company constitution will be highly dependent on both the type of company you have decided to open and the country in which you are working.
 There will be some restrictions in terms of how many shareholders are needed, what the maximum number of shareholders might be and whether a board is necessary, for example.